HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingwebui/schemaui.md

 4. Click **Save**.

 !!!note
-    You can click the trash can icon corresponding to the field to remove the field from the form.
+    - You can click the trash can icon corresponding to the field to remove the field from the form.
+    - Click the **Multi-Value** toggle to the on position to specify a **Field Group**.
+The Multi-Value toggle isn't clickable to the off position if a field group is specified.

 ## Add a mode